Smoke and Vapour

 If your condominium corporation is specifically concerned about cannabis smoke or vapour, they can consider specifically prohibiting smoke or vapour from recreational cannabis.

 Medical cannabis is not covered or affected by the Cannabis Act.

 Ontario Human Rights Code

-Condo corporations may have a duty to accommodate owners or occupants, even if a condo’s governing documents prohibit the creation of smoke or vapour.
-The accommodation process is an important way that condo corporations can work together with owners to ensure that they are treated fairly and that the governing documents are not implemented in a discriminatory way.
+Condominium corporations may have a duty to accommodate owners or occupants, even if a condo’s governing documents prohibit the creation of smoke or vapour.
+The accommodation process is an important way that condominium corporations can work together with owners and occupants to ensure that they are treated fairly and that the governing documents are not implemented in a discriminatory way.

 For more information on the duty to accommodate, and for helpful tips on how your condo corporation can handle the accommodation process, please visit the Ontario Human Rights Commission’s webpage.

 Smoke-Free Ontario Act, 2017

 It is important to note that subsection 12(2) of the Smoke-Free Ontario Act, 2017 prohibits smoking either cannabis or tobacco, or using electronic cigarettes in any indoor common area of a condominium, including parking garages, party or entertainment rooms, laundry facilities, lobbies and exercise areas.

 If you have a question about any of the information you’ve read, please contact us.
 We have a team available to answer any questions you may have.